Anxiety is something that can be very tough to manage and requires a lot of attention.

 - Your sleep schedule gets messed up and can take a while to get back on track

-- You might do some ahem naughtier things that you might not normally do without alcohol, which could cause some anxiety afterwards
+- You might do some naughtier things while intoxicated that you wouldn’t normally do

 I’m not saying that you should never go for a night out though, because it can still be a great way to let loose and bond with your friends, just don’t overdo it!

 How to Fix This: